PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Simulation

-Simulation results show that the proposed algorithm can be extended to multi-class priority scenarios.
-We set three priority classes ($\delta$ lower, higher priority) and randomly assigned them to a number of users in our simulation Fig.\ref{fig:PAoIvsNinServers}.
-As the iterations of our algorithm proceed, the average PAoI values of users with various priority levels steadily increase and eventually tend to stabilize, and the offloading rate gradually decreases and eventually tends to be stable.
-We discover that users with higher priority always receive more channel allocations, which results in higher offloading rates.
-Additionally, high-priority users' PAoI values are lower since they are more likely to finish their tasks promptly.
+{Simulation results show that the proposed algorithm can be extended to multi-class priority scenarios.
+As shown in Fig.\ref{fig:PAoIvsNinServers}, we set three priority classes ($\delta$ lower, higher priority) and then randomly allocated these priority levels to an equal number of users, each of whom had the same quantity of tasks.
+As the iterations of our algorithm proceed, the average PAoI values of users with various priority levels steadily decrease and eventually tend to stabilize, and the offloading rate gradually increases and eventually tends to be stable.
+We find that users with higher priority ($\delta=1$) always get higher offloading rates, which results from more channel resource allocations.
+In addition, high-priority users' PAoI values are lower since their tasks are scheduled and executed promptly.
+The above observation implies that high-priority users receive a larger share of channel and computing resources and they are more likely to achieve superior performance. }

-With three types of priorities (high priority, medium priority, low priority), we compare the proposed multi-class priority method (OUR) with other algorithms (GA, PAUSE, RAI), and we pay special attention to the promotion effect of our algorithm for high-priority users, as shown in Fig.\ref{fig:mp-compare}.
-The (GA) algorithm is one that does not consider priorities, the (PAUSE) algorithm focuses on the discussion of multiple priorities rather than multiple classes of priorities, and the (RAI) algorithm only considers two classes of priorities.
-The PAoI values of the high-priority users all decrease in the simulation as the server processing rate $\mu$ rises, clearly stating that the suggested strategy (OUR) is the best one.
+{With three types of priorities (high priority, medium priority, low priority), we compare the proposed multi-class priority method (OUR) with other algorithms (GA, PAUSE, RAI).
+We pay special attention to the promotion effect of our algorithm for high-priority users, as shown in Fig.\ref{fig:mp-compare}.
+The GA algorithm is one that does not consider priorities, the PAUSE algorithm focuses on the discussion of multiple priorities rather than multiple classes of priorities, and the RAI algorithm only considers two classes of priorities.
+The generality of these methods falls short, and they are unable to provide high-priority users with the lower PAoI that they require.
+However, it is clear that the proposed strategy our approach is always the best one with the lowest PAoI and can be easily implemented across a range of scenarios.}